Arts of Peace

 We Teach Peace-Time Arts

-These three different forms of martial arts are completely different entities and should be understood as being so.
+These three forms of martial arts are fundamentally different and should be recognized as such.

-• Warfare-based martial arts are to ‘stop your opponent from killing you’
+- Warfare-based martial arts are designed to “stop your opponent from killing you.”

-• Competition-based martial arts are to ‘stop your opponent from beating you’
+- Competition-based martial arts aim to “stop your opponent from beating you.”

-• Peace-time martial arts are to ‘stop inner conflict on a spiritual level’
+- Peace-time martial arts seek to “stop inner conflict on a spiritual level.”

 PEACE-TIME MARTIAL ARTS 慈

-The path of the spiritual warrior is a path of discomfort, inner questioning and arduous repetition, but it is a solid and long-established way to reach a state of spiritual elevation.
+The path of the spiritual warrior is not easy; it requires discomfort, self-reflection, and disciplined repetition.
+However, it is a time-honored and proven path to spiritual growth and elevation.

 The Illusion of External Conflict